CityScope/CSL_Andorra_COVID_Public/analysis/analysis.md

 ## colocations_and_crowding.ipynb
 Computation of the colocations and indoor/outdoor crowding index for every spatio-temporal cell in Andorra during the study-period.
 The data inputs are sensitive and not publicly accessible.

+## cases_vs_mobility.ipynb
+Computation of case growth rate over the susceptible population, as well as computation of multiple mobility metrics.
+The susceptible population used in the case growth rate computation is inferred from the precomputed presence data.
+Correlations between the various mobility metrics and case growth are compared.

+## staying_home.ipynb
+Computation and analysis of the number of users staying home, by parish, over the timeline of the study.